ClinVar Miner

 GeneDx RCV000115306 SCV000149215 uncertain significance not provided 2014-02-25 criteria provided, single submitter clinical testing Single pathogenic variants in BLM have only recently been described in association with cancer predisposition and the risks are not well understood.
 This variant is denoted BLM c.3397A>G at the cDNA level, p.Lys1133Glu (K1133E) at the protein level, and results in the change of a Lysine to a Glutamic Acid (AAA>GAA).
 This variant has not, to our knowledge, been published in the literature as pathogenic or benign.
 BLM Lys1133Glu was observed with an allele frequency of 0.1% (5/4396) in African Americans in the NHLBI Exome Sequencing Project, not frequent enough to be considered a polymorphism.
 Since Lysine and Glutamic Acid differ in polarity, charge, size or other properties, this is considered a non-conservative amino acid substitution and is likely to affect protein integrity.
 BLM Lys1133Glu occurs at a position that is moderately conserved across species and is not located in a known functional domain.
 In silico analyses are inconsistent regarding the effect this variant may have on protein structure and function.
 At a molecular level, the impact of this missense variant on protein structure and function is not known and thus we consider this to be a variant of uncertain significance.
 Furthermore, based on the currently available information, cancer risks associated with this variant, and with single variants the BLM gene in general, remain unclear.

-Ambry Genetics RCV000567551 SCV000672907 likely benign Hereditary cancer-predisposing syndrome 2019-02-16 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.
+Ambry Genetics RCV000567551 SCV000672907 likely benign Hereditary cancer-predisposing syndrome 2019-02-16 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: seen in unaffected individuals, population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.

 Sema4, Sema4 RCV000567551 SCV002532389 uncertain significance Hereditary cancer-predisposing syndrome 2022-02-18 criteria provided, single submitter curation